varodrig/12factorForContainers/content/en/config.md

 * Routes and ports to connect to third party systems or any backend or services.
 * You will NOT manage customer data in your configurations.

 Apps sometimes store config as constants in the code.
-This is a violation of twelve-factor, which requires **strict separation of config from code**.
+This is a violation of these principles, which requires **strict separation of config from code**.
 Config varies substantially across deploys, code does not.

 Config separated from the source code*
 Configurations should be separated from the source code and it will not be packaged with the application artifact.
 Configurations will be based on different environments such as the `development`, `test`, `staging` and `production` environments.